grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

-This will land on our TODO list just as you mentioned.
+This `NotImplementedException` will land on our TODO list just as you mentioned.
 Nice!

 Then comes the next line from the Statement: `train.ReserveSeats(seatCount, reservationInProgress)` and I'll generate a method signature out of it the same as from the previous line.